keyboardsurfer/Crouton/README.markdown

     Crouton.makeText(Activity, int, Style).show();

-Further you can attach a Crouton to any view like this:
+Further you can attach a Crouton to any ViewGroup like this:

     Crouton.makeText(Activity, int, Style, int).show();

+    Crouton.makeText(Activity, int, Style, ViewGroup).show();

+Also `Crouton.show(...)` methods are available for convenient fire and forget display of Croutons.

 If you would like a more graphical introduction to Crouton check out [this presentation](https://speakerdeck.com/keyboardsurfer/crouton-devfest-berlin-2012).